 Black Kettle and Arapaho Chief Big Mouth went to Fort Cobb in November 1868 to petition General William B. Hazen for peace and protection.
 A respected leader of the Southern Cheyenne, Black Kettle had signed the Little Arkansas Treaty in 1865 and the Medicine Lodge Treaty in 1867.
-Hazen told them that he could not allow them to bring their people to Fort Cobb for protection because only General Sheridan, his field commander, or Lieutenant Colonel George Custer, had that authority.
-Disappointed, the chiefs headed back to their people at the winter encampments on the Washita River.
-Even as Black Kettle and Big Mouth parlayed with General Hazen, the 7th Cavalry established a forward base of operations at Camp Supply, Indian Territory as part of Sheridan’s winter campaign strategy.
-Under orders from Sheridan, Custer marched south on November 23, 1868 with about 800 troopers, traveling through a foot of new snow.
-After four days travel the command reached the Washita valley shortly after midnight on November 27, and silently took up a position near an Indian encampment their scouts had discovered at a bend in the river.
+Hazen told them that he could not allow them to bring their people to Fort Cobb for protection because only General Sheridan, his field commander, or Lieutenant Colonel George Custer had that authority.
+Disappointed, the chiefs returned to their people at the winter encampments on the Washita River.
+Even as Black Kettle and Big Mouth parlayed with General Hazen, the 7th Cavalry established a forward base of operations at Camp Supply, Indian Territory, as part of Sheridan’s winter campaign strategy.
+Under orders from Sheridan, Custer marched south on November 23, 1868, with about 800 troops traveling through a foot of new snow.
+After four days of travel, the command reached the Washita Valley shortly after midnight on November 27 and silently took up a position near an Indian encampment their scouts had discovered at a bend in the river.

 The engagement at the Washita might have ended very differently if the larger encampments to the east had been closer to Black Kettle’s camp.
 As it happened, the impact of losing winter supplies, plus the knowledge that cold weather no longer provided protection from attack, convinced many bands to accept reservation life.

 Today the battle site is a National Historic Site run by the National Park Service.
 The Historic Site preserves the location of the Southern Cheyenne village of Peace Chief Black Kettle.
-The Visitor’s Center is open daily from 8:00 a.m. to 5:00 p.m., except for Christmas and New Years Days.
-The overlook and trail, is open every day from dawn until dusk.
-Park Rangers also staff the nearby Black Kettle Museum, which is open 9:00 to 5:00, Tuesday thru Saturdays, and closed on state holidays.
+The Visitor’s Center is open daily from 8:00 a.m. to 5:00 p.m., except for Christmas and New Year’s Day.
+The overlook and trail are open every day from dawn until dusk.
+Park Rangers also staff the nearby Black Kettle Museum, which is open from 9:00 to 5:00, Tuesday through Saturday, and closed on state holidays.

 Washita Battlefield National Historic Site